 For nature lovers, there are more than 20 hikes around the Lake George Region.
 There are a variety of trails for different levels of hikers.
 Popular trails in the area include Prospect Mountain, Tongue Mountain, Berry Pond Preserve, and Black Mountain.

 Have a Drink

 The Finger Lakes Region isn’t the only place you can get tasty wine in New York State.
 Take a trip to the Adirondack Winery tasting room and sample their selection of over 35 handcrafted local wines.
 Tasting sessions at the winery also include a free souvenir wine glass.
 If you want to visit other wineries, breweries, and distilleries in the Lake George Region, visit Ledge Rock Hill Winery & Vineyard, Bolton Landing Brewing Company, or Springbrook Hollow Farm Distillery.
 You can visit their websites and social media pages for operating hours.

 Looking for souvenirs for friends or want to take a piece of your trip home with you?
 Make sure to head over to Canada Street & Beach Road for some shopping.
 Here you can visit The Outlets at Lake George or shop at mom and pop stores from local business owners.

 Travel Back in Time

 If you’re a history lover or looking for some educational fun for the family, visit Fort William Henry.
 Fort William Henry was one of the key sites during the French and Indian War from 1755-1763.
 Here you can see the restored fort based on the building’s plans, see artifacts, and learn more about the fort.
-Lake George History Tours also provides a tour sharing social, economic, ecological and cultural stories of the region its relevance in American history
+Lake George History Tours also provides a tour sharing social, economic, ecological, and cultural stories of the region and its relevance in American history.